top of page

 a shikoku-ken dog on a mountain

-If you're looking to escape the mountains and see the ocean, then there are a number of coastlines you can visit for a relaxing day at the beach.
-The water will likely be too cold for swimming, but you can still take in the views while enjoying some food and drinks.
-If you're in Seattle and don't have time to drive to the full coast, stop by Golden Gardens or Alki Beach for sunset; they both overlook the Olympic mountain range on clear night and sometimes you can watch the seals swimming!
-There's always lots of people and live music on the beach.
-If you want more remoteness, plan a trip to the Olympic coast - I love Kalaloch beach as it's pretty quiet.
-Ebey's landing offers a beautiful sunset too, golden hour is particularly nice here.
+If you're looking to escape the mountains and see the ocean, then there are several coastlines you can visit for a relaxing day at the beach.
+The water will likely be too cold for swimming, and the sand may be covered in rocks, but you can still take in the views while enjoying some food and drinks.
+If you're in Seattle and don't have time to drive to the full coast, stop by Golden Gardens or Alki Beach for sunset; they both overlook the Olympic mountain range on a clear night, and sometimes you can watch the seals swimming!
+There are always lots of people and live music on the beach.

 Seattle has many islands within close proximity.
-A popular favorite summer day trip is to Bainbridge island.
-When you're there you can visit the wineries (white wine is more prevalent in this region), shop the local boutiques, or even pick up some pickleball gear!
+A popular favorite summer day trip is to Bainbridge Island.
+When you're there, you can visit the wineries (white wine is more prevalent in this region), shop the local boutiques, or even pick up some pickleball gear!
 Pickleball was actually first created here in Bainbridge, which is pretty cool.
-San Juan islands make for a good weekend trip, but housing books up quickly for them, so plan ahead!
-Vashon island and Whidbey island are also nice for day-tripping.

-If you're in the San Juan Islands (friday harbor) then I highly recommend Whale Watching to get a chance to see the orca whales.
+San Juan Islands make for a good weekend trip, but housing books up quickly for them, so plan ahead!
+If you're in the San Juan Islands (Friday Harbor), then I highly recommend Whale Watching to get a chance to see the orca whales.

 a dog in moran state park in the san juan islands